 - My goal is to help you learn the course material and foster your ability to think like a scientific psychologist.
 To this end, it is important for you to reflect on and learn from your mistakes.
 If you choose to truly learn the material on each exam and you seek to improve your exam score, you may do the following: - 1) Take blank paper, a pen, and your Exam Score Output to the SS Testing Center.
-On the top of the page, write your name and course reference number. - 2) Check out a copy of the exam, sit in the Testing Center, and review the items you missed. - 3) For each missed item, you must write down the item #, the correct response (figure it out you may use your notes and text!), and a 2-3 sentence explanation of why you chose one of the incorrect responses.
+On the top of the page, write your name and course reference number. - 2) Check out a copy of the exam, sit in the Testing Center, and review the items you missed. - 3) For each missed item, you must write down the item #, the correct response (you may use your notes and text!), and a 2-3 sentence explanation of why you chose an incorrect response.
 BE HONEST!
 Perhaps you read the question too quickly, you misread the question, you didn't study that concept, you didn't read the textbook, you misunderstood the concept, you second-guessed yourself, and/or you just spaced out!
 This is an opportunity for you and for me to learn from your mistakes! - ➤ Item reviews are due by NOON on the due date (see Course Schedule).
 Early reviews are encouraged; late reviews will not be accepted.
 Reviews that do not include the required elements will not be considered.
-Due to testing center policy and final grade deadlines, item reviews can be completed only for exams 1, 2, 3, & 4. - You may earn 0.50% for each missed item that you review. - I strongly advise you to take this opportunity to make the most of what may have been a personally disappointing performance on any given exam.
+Due to accommodations to the course schedule for my pregnancy, item reviews can be completed only for exams 1-3. - You may earn 0.50% for each missed item that you review.
+I advise you to take this opportunity to make the most of what may have been a personally disappointing performance on an exam.
 I believe in your ability to succeed in this course and I am willing to help you do so.